shinystararcher/EAW-MP-Balance/README.md

 * Authors
 Lukas - some of the code
 Tom - some code and writeups.
+Also updating the mod.
 Feveros - a bunch of code
 Ser Pounce - Blackrock Changes